lfrestrepog/if-docs/docs/developers/how-to-build-plugins.md

 };
 ```

-The interface requires an execute function where your plugin logic is manifestemented.
+The interface requires an execute function where your plugin logic is implemented.
 It should also return metadata.
 This can include any relevant metadata you want to include, with a minimum requirement being `kind: execute`.

 ## Global config